-The Subject Property is comprised of approximately 4.34 acres of land and consists of four service repair garage buildings, a scale house building, and exterior storage yard areas.
-The property is accessed from the west via Sunshine Lane.
+The Subject Property is comprised of approximately 0.68 acres of land and consists of a one-story office shed and exterior storage yard areas.
+The property is accessed from the east via Sunshine Lane, the north via Kuenzli Street, and the west via Kietzke Lane.
 Utilities supplied to the Subject Property area include electric power (NV Energy), natural gas (NV Energy), sewer (City of Reno), and water (Truckee Meadows Water Authority).
-Additionally, records of onsite septic systems were identified by the WCHD.
+Additionally, records of an onsite septic system were identified by the WCHD.